Heleonix/heleonix/README.md

 }
 ```

+Have methods:
+- setup(definition), like controls
+- getValue(key, args)

 ### SETTINGS (MERGEABLE)

 Key/Value pairs like dictionaries but with values of any JSON type and they cannot have replacement parameters and references to other keys or settings.